dusttland/cconflict/README.md

 ## Code

 ### frontend
-An Angular and Leaflet base map application for displaying shelters, heatmap of conflicts and sources of information.
+An Angular and Leaflet based map application for displaying shelters, heatmap of conflicts, sources of information.

 ### tools
 Backend tools for retrieving and processing data for the map application.